 But for those of you who are still willing to employ your logic and common sense, let’s consider some of the common objections that parents are sure to say in a situation like this.

-If you’re ready to be a food advocate with me and take these ideas to your own elementary school, you’re definitely going to want rebuttals to each of these common objections.
+If you’re ready to be a food advocate with me and take these ideas to your own elementary school or even preschool, you’re definitely going to want rebuttals to each of these common objections.

 Parent Objection: Just Feed Your Own Child